Fried Potato, Ham and Spinach Breakfast Pie

 And you can even go meatless if you like.

-It’s kind of like when a breakfast burrito has fried potatoes in it, to me, all the ingredients seem to taste better.
+It’s kind of like when a breakfast burrito has fried potatoes in it, all the ingredients seem to taste better.

 Let’s check out the ingredients.